Strategy11/formidable-forms/readme.txt

 Get more detail on [using the contact form template](https://formidableforms.com/wordpress-contact-form-template-to-unique/ "using the contact form template") in our blog.

-= My contact form is not sending emails.
+= My contact forms are not sending emails.
 Why not? =

 Try the following steps:

    1. Double check to make sure your email address is present and correct in your Email form action on the form "Settings" page.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
    2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...).
 If these emails don't work on your site, form emails will not work either.
    3. Check your SPAM box
-   4. Try a different email address in your form settings.
+   4. Try a different email address in your contact form settings.
    5. Install Postman SMPT or another similar plugin and configure the SMTP settings.
    6. If none of these steps fix the problem with your form emails, and other site emails are not going out, please contact your web host.
 You can also [read more about WordPress emails](https://formidableforms.com/wordpress-not-sending-emails-smtp/ "read more about WordPress emails") in our blog.